limbonaut/limbo_console/README.md

 ### Scripting

-You can run simple scripts containing a list of commands to execute, one per line.
+You can execute simple scripts containing a sequence of commands:
 ```shell
 exec lcs/my_script.lcs
 ```

 Simple rules:
+- Commands must be provided in the same syntax as in the prompt, with each command on a separate line.
 - The script must exist at the specified path, either in the `res://` or `user://` directory.
-- The script must have the `.lcs` extension, but when running the command, you can omit the extension in the command line.
+- The script must have the `.lcs` extension, but when running the `exec` command, you can omit the extension in the command line.
 - A line that starts with a '#' is treated as a comment and is not executed as part of the script.

 You can have a script execute automatically every time the game starts.
 There is a special script called `user://autoexec.lcs` that runs each time the game starts.
 Please note that this file is not created automatically.